ncsurobotics/DEPRECATED-acoustics-2016/README.md

 To take care of these dependencies, please follow the steps below.

+**Flash the Beaglebone Black with the latest version of Ubuntu** This will install debian 8.7 on the beaglebone.

+  1. Go to https://beagleboard.org/latest-images, and download the latest **IoT** image.
+As of the writing of this README, that would be the link labeled "Debian 8.7 2017-03-19 4GB SD IoT".
+  1. unzip the .xz file, write the image (the .iso file) to an +4GB SD card, and flash the image to the beaglebone.
+More detailed instructions on how to flash the beaglebone can be found on the internet.

+**Ensure that version 4.1.x of a *non-TI* based linux kernel is running on the BBB** The latest images utilize version 4.4.x-ti-... of the linux kernel, which are linux kernel pushed by Texas Instruments (TI).
+These kernels do not support the UIO_PRUSS module, which the core acoustic code depends on.
+Per the advice in this thread(https://groups.google.com/forum/#!msg/beagleboard/6vKLJpJoPGY/kc-iW_fbAgAJ), we're going issue the following commands to revert the kernel back to 4.1.x:

+     #on BBB through ssh:
+     cd /opt/scripts/tools/
+     git pull
+     sudo ./update_kernel.sh --bone-rt-kernel --lts-4_1
+     sudo reboot #upon reboot, your beaglebone will be running kernel version 4.1.x

 **(Optional) Make an Installs directory.**
 You don't have to do this, but it might be nice to have.
 The installs directory will act as a point of reference in this short guide.